-- We recognise that change can be difficult for any child, especially for children with SEND. - For children assigned a 1:1 TA, strong relationships are developed which support children in managing change.
-Whenever possible, we aim for children to remain with the same 1:1 TA when transitioning between the Key Stages: from Reception to Year 1 and Year 2 to Year 3. - Children with significant SEND have their own All About Me book, which acts as a communication passport.
+- We recognise that change can be difficult for any child, especially for children with SEND. - Children with significant SEND have their own All About Me book, which acts as a communication passport.
 Shared with new staff, this contains information about the children's needs and enables staff to be fully informed regarding necessary support and arrangements for the child's needs.
 These children have additional visits to the new classroom to familiarise themselves, taking pictures and videos to support familiarity and reduce anxiety. - Moving up day during the summer term helps children prepare for the new term.
-All children have a morning with their new class teacher to afford opportunities to become familiar with new adults, a new environment and changes in classroom routines.
+All children have a morning with their new class teacher to afford opportunities to become familiar with new adults, a new environment and changes in classroom routines. - For children in the EYFS there is a programme of visits with staggered entry and opportunities for parents and children to meet new teachers, e.g. at Stay and Play

-- For children in the EYFS there is a programme of visits with staggered entry and opportunities for parents and children to meet new teachers, e.g. at Stay and Play - Home visits take place for children entering Nursery and Reception, prior to starting school. - Termly Parents' Forum
+- Home visits take place for children entering Nursery and Reception, prior to starting school. - Termly Parents' Forum